Dehumidifier set to 45 percent humidity operating in a residential living room to prevent mold growth

 Basements are one of the most common locations for mold growth due to their cooler temperatures and limited airflow.
 Even small increases in humidity can create conditions where mold develops beneath flooring, behind walls, or on stored materials.

 Setting basement humidity correctly is essential for long-term moisture control.
-Choosing the right equipment also matters, especially in damp areas.
-You can compare top-rated models in our guide to the best basement dehumidifiers to prevent mold and moisture.
+If your basement cannot stay below 50% even with the unit running, equipment size, placement, drainage, or a continuing moisture source may be the problem.
+You can compare basement-specific options in our guide to the best basement dehumidifiers to prevent mold and moisture.

 Recommended Basement Humidity Levels